 - You are part of the military, a veteran, or a military family member

 - You want the cheapest car insurance available

 To learn more about this affordable car insurance provider, check out our USAA auto insurance review.

 #2 Erie Insurance: Cheapest Car Insurance For Bundling Discounts

 Erie Insurance provides cheap car insurance quotes online and is known for its customer service.
-The average 35-year-old driver pays about $1,113 per year, according to our rate estimates.
+Drivers pay an average of $1,238 per year for a full-coverage policy from Erie Insurance.
 The downside with Erie Insurance is that coverage isn’t available in every state.
 You can only get an auto insurance policy if you live in these locations: